Heart-shaped, blue and pink, valentine sugar cookies with a pretty flood icing, the perfect sweet gift for your Valentine.

 How to decorate with flood icing?

-- Pipe a little of the colored icing onto the cookie, enough to cover the surface.
-Use a toothpick to properly spread the icing evenly inside the white icing frame.
+- Pipe a little of the colored icing onto the cookie to cover the surface.
+Use a toothpick to spread the icing evenly inside the white frame.
 You will find that annoying while you make the first one or two cookies, but it will get easier and much quicker by the time you get to the third cookie, so don't panic.

-- Place the cookies on the working surface in the order you flooded them.
-After flooding about 4-5 cookies or so, you can start making the dots on the first cookie you've flooded.
-The flooding should be just a little bit set at this point, but still wet enough to allow the dots to sink nicely into it.
+- Place the cookies on the working surface in the order you flood them.
+After flooding about 4 to 5 cookies or so, you can start making the dots on the first cookie you've flooded.
+The flooding should be just a little bit set at this point but still wet enough to allow the dots to sink nicely into it.

 - Pipe the dots with the white icing.
 Use a clean toothpick to smooth the dots, if necessary.
-Some of my dots had a bit of a comet tail pointing upwards, but I was able to easily fix that with the toothpick.
+Some of my dots had a bit of a comet tail pointing upwards, but I could fix that with the toothpick easily.

 How to dry flood icing?

-- Once you have flooded all the cookies, arrange them on baking trays lined with baking paper and place them in the oven.
+- Once you have flooded all the Valentine butter cookies, arrange them on baking trays lined with baking paper and place them in the oven.

 - Set the oven at its lowest setting and leave the cookies in the oven for about 20-30 minutes to allow the icing to set hard.